heavenhellchen/reCSE/README.md

-# We will open source this code after the conference results are announced.
+# We will open source this code usage after the conference results are announced.